Boris Johnson is a dad for the ninth time - ExBulletin

 Nine officially

 This birth arrives as a surprise, the couple who have not announced this fourth pregnancy.
-Carrie and Boris Johnson are DJ Parents of Wilfried (5 years), Romy (3 years) and Frank (22 months).
+Carrie and Boris Johnson are DJ parents de Wilfried (5 years old), Romy (3 years old) and Frank (22 months).
 37 years old, Carrie Johnson seems to have dcid that four children were enough.
 By announcing the birth of her daughter, she pcis that it was the final member of our gang.

 Boris Johnson had other children.
-The exact number of his descendants is also subject to mockery in the United Kingdom.
-And for good reason, he has never confirmed the exact number of his children and has always refused to do so.

-Read What is the Fantme cabinet in the United Kingdom?
-We know everything that he had four children with his second push, Marina Wheeler: Lara (27 years old), Milo (25 years), Cassia (23 years old) and Theodore (21 years old).
-The couple had been husband in 1993 and feared 2018 when the rumors of an adventure with the one that has been since their current pousme have merg.
+THE exact number of his descendants East Aill […] Read more

 |